mclaughlin-ryan/mclaughlinryan.github.io/info/README.md

 # Portfolio Site

-Welcome to this site, featuring a portfolio of a various of past work and projects.
+Welcome to this site featuring a portfolio of various past work and projects.

 <!--## Getting started-->
 <!--- `npm install gulp-cli -g`-->